rails/rails/guides/source/action_view_overview.md

 <%= render "product" %>
 ```

-This will render a file named `_product.html.erb` within that view.
+This will look for a file named `_product.html.erb` on the same folder to render within that view.
 Partial file names start with leading underscore character by convention.
 The file name distinguishes partials from regular views.
 However, no underscore is used when referring to partials for rendering within a view.
 This is true even when you reference a partial from another directory:

 ```erb
 <%= render "application/product" %>